ckxng/dicewareapi/README.md

 # Development

 This package can be uploaded to Azure as a ZIP deployment.
-The conveniant way to do this is to install Visual Studio Code.
-Install the Azure Functions extension.
+The conveniant way to do this is to install Visual Studio Code and install the Azure Functions extension.
 Download and open this project folder in Visual Studio Code.
 A Local Project (dicewareapi) will appear in the Azure Functions extension.
 With this Local Project selected, choose Deploy to Function App and follow the prompts.

 # Author